A Paradigm for the Coupled-Channel Origin of Resonances: the Exotic $T_{c\bar{s}}$ in $D_{s1}(2460/2536)\to D_s\pi\pi$

 First, the $T_{c\bar{s}}$ resonance is dynamically generated by the off-diagonal coupled-channel potential between $DK$ and $D_s\pi$, rather than by diagonal interactions.
 By fitting the LHCb lineshapes, we determine the coupled-channel interactions, which incorporate non-perturbative effects at the hadronic level and extract a pole corresponding to $T_{c\bar{s}}$ on the second Riemann sheet.
+Beyond this specific system, our work demonstrates a universal principle: off-diagonal interactions can serve as the primary driver of resonance formation in open quantum systems.
+This principle directly connects hadron physics to Feshbach resonances in ultracold atoms and cluster formation in nuclear physics, offering a unified conceptual framework that transcends traditional disciplinary boundaries.

-Second, the contrasting decay patterns of $D_{s1}$ offers a clean probe of their internal structure: $D_{s1}(2460)$ exhibits the two-peak pattern through the interference between Figs.~\ref{fig:tcspro}(a) and (c), while the $D_{s1}(2536)$ decay is dominated by the rescattering diagram, Fig.~\ref{fig:tcspro}(c).
+Second, the contrasting decay patterns of $D_{s1}$ offer a clean probe of their internal structure: $D_{s1}(2460)$ exhibits the two-peak pattern through the interference between Figs.~\ref{fig:tcspro}(b) and (d), while the $D_{s1}(2536)$ decay is dominated by the rescattering diagram, Fig.~\ref{fig:tcspro}(d).
 Depending on the pole position, our results yield a single broad peak.
-A future experimental measurement of the $D_{s1}(2536)^+$ lineshape would decisively test our framework.
+We also provide the prediction for the $D_{s1}(2536)^+$ lineshape, which can be directly verified by LHCb and Belle II.

 Finally, this study systematically constructs a unified theoretical framework that links the spectroscopy and decay of the $D_{s1}$ states with the dynamics of the $T_{c\bar{s}}$.
-This holistic approach serves as a powerful tool for analyzing complex hadronic systems and sets direct implications for future experiments at LHCb, Belle II, and the Electron-Ion Collider.
+The holistic framework developed here is general and can be extended to analyze other complex hadronic systems, offering a powerful tool for future studies in non-perturbative QCD.